jeremypbeasley/canlis_j/studio.markdown

     - title:
       url: "/uploads/matchbook_3.jpg"
       aria-label:
-  - title: Nicholas Canlis Safari
+  - title: Nicholas Kanlis Safari
     desc: After leaving Greece, finding his way to Egypt, Peter Canlis' father, Nicholas Kanlis (yes, it was spelled with a K back then) was hired to cook for President Theodore Roosevelt's African Safari.
 Here began our family's journey into serving